 [M5-1] Recommendation ITU-T X.1303 (2007), Common alerting protocol (CAP 1.1).

+[M5-2] Recommendation ITU-T X.1303bis (2014), Common alerting protocol (CAP 1.2).

 M5.3 Identifying CAP messages

 Endpoints that support tunnelling CAP messages shall use the procedures defined in clause 10.4.
-Endpoints shall identify CAP messages by using as the tunnelledProtocolID the OBJECT IDENTIFIER with the value shown below:
+Endpoints shall identify CAP messages by using as the tunnelledProtocolID the OBJECT IDENTIFIER (OID) with one of the values as shown below:

 {itu-t(0) recommendation(0) x(24) 1303 version1-1(1)}

+{itu-t(0) recommendation(0) x(24) 1303 version1-2(2)}

+The value of the OID shall properly identify the version of the CAP protocol transmitted, as determined by the last digit in the OID.

 Since CAP is defined in both ASN.1 and XML, the subIdentifier field shall be used to distinguish between the two encoding methods.
 When CAP is present in XML format, the subIdentifier field shall be set to all uppercase letters "XML".
-When CAP is present in PER unaligned format as described in [M5-1], the subIdentifier field shall be set to all uppercase letters "PER".
+When CAP is present in PER unaligned format as described in [M5-1 and M5-2], the subIdentifier field shall be set to all uppercase letters "PER".

 NOTE – H.225.0 utilizes the aligned variant of PER, while CAP utilizes the unaligned variant.